This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The following is a list of Champagne Tastes’ top camping kitchen gear, recommended by either Sarah or a member of her food-loving team of writers.

-Check out our camping recipes, and then visit our national park and state park trail guides.
+Check out our camping recipes, and then visit our trail guides.

 Our Favorite Campfire Kitchen Gear